 However, before you start jotting those activities down, we suggest starting your brainstorming process from the impact you want to have with your project.
 In other words, what is the fundamental change you want to make (i.e. the goal of your project)?
 That is because everything else in the proposal (including the activities) should be based on that.

 everything else in the proposal should be based on the desired impact

 Example: The impact that our project seeks is equal access to justice for all in the US.

 Once you know what impact you would like to reach, you can then think about what outcome(s) will be required for that.
 Outcome is the expected impact your project will have (i.e. your contribution to the desired change).
-Note: there might be more than one outcome necessary for the desired impact to materialise.

 Example: The wanted outcome of the project is more poor defendants being represented in US courts.
 This is a condition to reach equal justice for all (i.e. the fundamental change we want to achieve with our project)